Visit Granada, Nicaragua

 We’ve selected a range of accommodation options for when you visit Granada.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

 Hotel Plaza Colon is an excellent option whilst visiting Granada, with plenty of character and a great location in the heart of the city.

-The Hotel Colonial is bright, colourful, colonial-style property located just off Granada's main square.
+The Hotel Colonial is bright, colorful, colonial-style property located just off Granada's main square.
 It features excellent rooms, plenty of character and two small but lovely swimming pools.

-The Dario Hotel is a charming, colonial property located just 100 metres from the Parque Central in the historic centre of Granada.
+The Dario Hotel is a charming, colonial property located just 100 meters from the Parque Central in the historic center of Granada.